Do you know who makes store brand products?

 The best way to find out what major comany makes a generic brand is look on the generic brand's label.
 Often it is printed "packed by" or "made by".
 I generally just ask the manager who makes what.
 This goes for everything.

 At Sears all Kenmore appliances are made by major compaines.
 I bought a Kenmore AC, window unit, made by a major company.
-Also, the bread and bread products are made by one bakery in town.
+Bread and bread products are made by one bakery in town.
 Here, Holsum makes Walmart bread, Albertsons bread, Holsum bread, etc. Since I shop at the day old bread store, I can get bread and rolls cheaper and all the brands are the same.

 Speaking from my own experience, I have found that if I want to save a few dollars and go generic often times one of the things that I have to do is just get used to a product that doesn't taste like the brand-name stuff.
 Remember that just because a generic product costs less and doesn't taste as good doesn't mean it's necesscarily inferior or not good for you.
 Saving money depends on adjusting our personal tastes as much as it does on adjusting our buying habits.
 I'm not suggesting that you settle for something that tastes like dirt, but realize that when you want generic products you're playing in a different arena.